victoriaolanipekun/HANQOUT/README.md

 ![Screenshot 2021-08-09 at 18 21 56](https://user-images.githubusercontent.com/71145696/129645567-57405765-0d74-40e1-9aa8-1d1f61e14eb5.png)

+<h1>Bugs</h1>
+Error handling for forms has not been built.

+<h1>Wins</h1>
+My major win was being able to learn and build with a new language, python and this helped me understand how syntaxes in various language can be similar.

 <h1>Key Learnings</h1>

-* The importance of designing your models and the fields correctly was an important lesson learnt.
+An important lesson learnt, was importance of designing my project's models and fields correctly.

-* Working with a new language, Python and how the syntax works.

 <h1>Future Features</h1>

 * Implement comments to each hanqout class.

-* Implement an experience page were users can share their hanqout experiences.
+* Implement an experience page where users can share their hanqout experiences.